phoque6/wheelchairgazecontrol/README.md

 Project ARGOS: Eye-Controlled ESP32 Wheelchair for Assistive Mobility

 1. Introduction: The Need for Innovation in Assistive Technology

 Paralysis affects millions worldwide—restricting voluntary muscle movement due to damage along the neural pathways between the brain and muscles.
-While advances in medicine have improved diagnosis and treatment, motor rehabilitation remains a significant challenge for individuals with conditions such as quadriplegia, ALS (Lou Gehrig’s Disease), or spinal cord injuries.

-Project ARGOS emerges as an innovative response—a proof-of-concept smart wheelchair prototype controlled entirely by eye movements, enabling hands-free mobility through the integration of computer vision, cloud computing, and robotics.
+While advances in medicine have improved diagnosis and treatment, motor rehabilitation remains a significant challenge for individuals with conditions such as quadriplegia, ALS (Lou Gehrig’s Disease), or spinal cord injuries.Project ARGOS emerges as an innovative response—a proof-of-concept smart wheelchair prototype controlled entirely by eye movements, enabling hands-free mobility through the integration of computer vision, cloud computing, and robotics.

 Named after Argos Panoptes, the all-seeing giant of Greek mythology, the system acts as the "eyes" for users who are otherwise immobilised.
 With no physical input devices needed, Project ARGOS uses AI to translate gaze direction and blinking into motion commands.